Special Students & Visiting Fellows

 Special Student status ordinarily is limited to a maximum of two terms, with extension possible only by reapplication.

-Scholars intending to do research who hold a doctorate, or have equivalent professional experience, or are advanced doctoral candidates who have completed all required coursework, may apply for Visiting Fellow status within Harvard University's Graduate School of Arts and Sciences (GSAS).
+Scholars intending to do research who hold a doctorate, or have equivalent professional experience, or are advanced doctoral candidates who have completed all required coursework, may apply for Visiting Fellow status within Harvard Griffin Graduate School of Arts and Sciences (GSAS).

 Although Visiting Fellows are sometimes invited by departments or research centers to participate in seminars or other organized activities, they are expected for the most part to pursue their research independently.

-Visiting Fellows are registered as full-time research students in the Graduate School of Arts and Sciences and have access to most university facilities.
+Visiting Fellows are registered as full-time research students in the Harvard Griffin Graduate School of Arts and Sciences and have access to most university facilities.
 They are also eligible to apply for membership in the Harvard Faculty Club.